 SCTV was informed that the Board of Selectman of the Town of Saugus, Massachusetts had voted not to extend this agreement beyond its initial term.
-As of the close of business on July 31, 2012 the Town began to operate the PEG Access Programing as a department of the Town and discontinued providing any fees to SCTV.
-SCTV has continued to exist for the purpose of paying payroll and operating expenses from its existing resources but its future remains uncertain as of the date of this report.
-The PEG Access Programing is being provided by the Town under the name "Saugus Cable Television Station" (SCTS).
+As of the close of business on July 31, 2012 the Town began to operate the PEG Access Programing as a department of the Town and discontinued providing any fees to SCTV except those needed to fund certain agreed upon expenses.
+SCTV has continued to exist for the purpose of paying payroll and operating expenses from its existing resources but its future remained uncertain until March 2, 2017 when the Town agreed to enter in to a new Agreement with SCTV.
+The new Agreement dated March 2, 2017, is based on the Town's Renewal License Agreement with Comcast that runs from February 1, 2017 through January 1, 2027.